Jayden9912/Notes/VNC connection/README.md

 ![putty1](https://user-images.githubusercontent.com/85933053/153229962-d7eb6543-5b65-4cb8-82f5-a5f61afe7627.jpg)

-After saving, open the session that you just saved under default settings.
+After saving, open the session that you just saved under default settings and enter the user's password when prompted.
 ### 5
 Once the SSH tunnels is established, launch the x11vnc
 ```